claudioDema99/SensorFusion_and_ML_NeuroProsthesisControl/README.md

 ## **Sensor Fusion for Enhancing Prosthesis Control: Overcoming the Limb Position Effect and Dynamic Movement Variability Using EMG and IMU Data (Neuro-Prosthesis)**

 This project addresses the **limb position effect** in neuro-prosthesis control using EMG signals, through a **sensor-fusion algorithm** that integrates and processes **IMU data** from three sensors placed on the **wrist**, **forearm**, and **upper arm**.
+I developed a sensor fusion and machine learning algorithm to enhance the control of transradial neural prostheses during daily life activities.
+Specifically, I worked on a pattern recognition algorithm capable of recognizing different objects the prosthesis is grasping, based on their shape and weight, independently of arm movement and position.
+This included integrating an orientation estimation algorithm to determine the arm’s position in space.
+I conducted a study with 15 volunteer participants to evaluate the algorithm’s performance, achieving promising results that are expected to be published and presented at RehabWeek 2025 in Chicago, IL, USA.

 ### **Project Goal**